bitwarden/help/_articles/account/vault-timeout.md

 Vault Timeout behavior will determine how your Vault will behave after a customizable period of inactivity.
 Timeout is configured individually from and for each Bitwarden client application that you use (Mobile, Web, Desktop, Browser Extension, etc.).

+{% callout warning %}
+Regardless of Vault Timeout settings, **closing the Browser or Browser Tab will end your Web Vault or Browser Extension session**, meaning you'll be required to log in to access your Vault.

+If you're using a Browser Extension, you can bypass this by enabling the **Unlock with PIN** option and unchecking the **Lock with master password on browser restart** checkbox.
+{% endcallout %}

 ## Options

 You can configure the following options from the **Settings** menu of any Bitwarden client application: